shaeHansen/cmi-workshops/docs/qiita-16S-analysis.rst

    :align:   center

 Find the "CMI workshop analysis" study in Public Studies.
 You can use the search window at the top right, or filter by tags ("CMIWorkshop" tag).
-Click the green plus sign at the left of the row.
+Click the green plus sign at the left of the row under "Expand for analysis".
 This will expand the study to expose all the objects from that study that are available to you for analysis.

 .. figure::  images/study_expanded3.png